Zundrel/cc-tweaked-fabric/README.md

 ## Community
-If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft here is the [forum](https://forums.computercraft.cc/)
+If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft, here is the [forum](https://forums.computercraft.cc/)

 ## Relation to CCTweaks?
 This mod has nothing to do with CCTweaks, though there is no denying the name is a throwback to it.
 That being said,